SAS Installation VM - XMM-Newton

 Both VM Players will allow to share the physical network interface available from your host OS to provide a virtual network interface to the guest OS.
 Hence, if your system has an active Internet connection, you should be able to access the Internet from inside the VM.

 On Windows and Linux download and install the free VMWare Player.
-On macOS download and install the Oracle Virtual Box software.
-Once done, download and unpack in your disk either VM4SAS20.0.7z or VM4SAS20.0-VB.7z.
+Once done, download and unpack in your disk either VM4SAS21.0.zip.
 Sizes of both are in the range of ~10/15GB.
-As a result of the unpack you should get a folder named VM4SAS20.0 or VM4SAS20.0-VB containing the Virtual Machine component files.
-At this point you may remove the 7z file to save disk space.
+As a result of the unpack you should get a folder named VM4SAS21.0 containing the Virtual Machine component files.
+At this point you may remove the zip file to save disk space.

 Running the Virtual Machine

-To start the VM with VMware Player, open the directory VM4SAS20.0 and just double click on file VM4SAS20.0.vmx.
+To start the VM with VMware Player, open the directory VM4SAS21.0 and just double click on file VM4SAS21.0.vmx.
 Alternately, launch the VMware Player and go to its File Menu, then select the Open option and choose the file referred previuosly.

 Once the VM is up and running, you need to log in into it as you would do for a real Linux Ubuntu Desktop.
 For this purpose we have provided a predefined user to run SAS whose name is xmmsas with password xmmsas.

 If needed, on any terminal launched on the VM Linux Desktop, the user xmmsas may become root by issuing the following command: